If you have a question, check here before you ask, as it may be a very common question that we already have an answer for.

 As you would expect with a show of this scale there are tremendous running costs, so a significant amount of show takings are used to cover the costs of organising the show.

-Any surpluses are distributed between several charities, and the shows parent club, Solent Overlord Executive Military Collectors Club.
+Any surpluses are distributed between several charities, and the shows organising not-for-profit, Solent Overlord Executive Military Collectors Club.

 Who decides on the charities involved?